 The problem with this method as a survival water purification technique is that it is a horrendously inefficient way to collect water.
 Even in ideal conditions an improvised solar still will generally only produce no more than eight fluid ounces of water a day.
 In a desert environment (which is where the solar still is often touted as being ideal) a human being needs, at minimum, around a gallon of water per day to stay healthy.
 If you factor in the amount of effort and materials it would take to build even a single solar still in a survival situation, let alone enough stills to produce an adequate supply of water, you can see that it is not a very wise technique to employ.

 Survival water purification is a life or death skill, and all survival skills should be practiced with caution and energy efficiency in mind.
-If you would like to learn more about survival water purification and go deeper into survival skills in general, check out our two day weekend survival course, our five day survival intensive course or our full ten-month wilderness certification program.
+If you would like to learn more about survival water purification and go deeper into survival skills in general, check out our two-day weekend survival course or our online survival course - Essential Wilderness Survival Skills.

 About the Author: Jeremy Williams is an experienced wilderness skills educator and wildlife tracker.
 He was an instructor at Alderleaf.
 Learn more about Jeremy Williams.